Lingnik/openai-cli/README.md

 # OpenAI CLI
 This is a command-line interface (CLI) for making requests to OpenAI's GPT-3 language model.
-The CLI is implemented in Ruby and uses the OpenAI Ruby gem to interface with the OpenAI API.
+The CLI is implemented in Ruby and uses the net/http gem to interface with the OpenAI API.

-## Requirements
-The CLI requires Ruby and the OpenAI Ruby gem.
-You can install the gem using gem install openai.

 ## `--help`